Welcome to The UCL Practitioner, the first and only weblog on

 - Leading California Class Certification Cases

 I welcome comments from readers.
 Please comment as often as you like, as comments add greatly to the depth and interest of this blog.
 Generally speaking, comments should relate to the UCL or the subject under discussion, and they should not contain profanity, personal attacks, or any material that might be viewed as defamatory of another individual.
 Spam comments and advertising will be deleted.

 My email address is firstname.lastname@example.org.
 If you send me an email, that means I have your permission to quote your message in whole or in part, without attribution.
 I will not post your name without your express permission.

 I do not, in this blog, speak for my employer, clients, or colleagues.
 The views expressed in this blog are my own personal

 views.
 I maintain this blog for my own amusement, during my spare time.
 Posts are for informational and entertainment purposes only.
-This blog does not constitute a solicitation for business.
+This blog does not constitute a solicitation for business or an invitation for potential new clients to contact me.
 This blog does not constitute legal advice, and none of its posts should be interpreted or relied on as such.
 I make no claims, promises or guarantees about the accuracy, completeness, or adequacy of the information contained in or linked to from this blog, or of any of the documents hosted at http://www.17200blog.com.
 I disclaim all responsibility for any false or defamatory matter in the comments, since those are written and posted by others.
 The fact that a comment remains posted on this blog does not mean that I agree with, endorse, or adopt its contents.
 The comments are a public forum, and while I may delete a comment occasionally, I cannot promise to police every comment for false or defamatory matter.
 Sending me an email does not create an attorney-client relationship.
 If you need legal advice, consult an attorney in your jurisdiction.